KrishTanna28/Kanban-Board/README.md

 Pull requests are welcome!
 For major changes, please open an issue first to discuss what you would like to change.

 ---

-## Screenshots
-_Add screenshots of your app here for a better README!_